Biologically-Motivated Learning Model for Instructed Visual Processing: Counter-Hebbian learning

-In this section, we present the Counter-Hebbian learning algorithm and discuss its biological implications.
-Our learning algorithm is described in Algorithm ~\ref{alg: counter hebb learning}.
-Similar to the back-propagation algorithm, the BU network computes predictions based on an input signal.
-This computation is then followed by a single backward pass to propagate error information and a Counter-Hebb update.
+This section presents the full Counter-Hebbian (CH) learning algorithm.
+The learning algorithm is described in Algorithm ~\ref{alg: CH learning}.
+Similar to the backpropagation algorithm, the CH algorithm involves a single forward pass performed by the BU network to compute predictions from an input signal.
+Subsequently, a single backward pass is conducted using the TD network to propagate error information, and the weights are updated according to the CH update rule.

-When the BU non-linearity is chosen to be ReLU non-linearity, and the inputs to the TD network are the gradients of the loss function with respect to the BU output, we get a mathematically equivalent learning algorithm to the weight-mirroring Feedback-Alignment method suggested by \citet{akrout2019deep}.
-However, instead of using a new set of weights solely for learning, we use the TD network for this purpose.
-Therefore, as shown by \cite{akrout2019deep}, the following results are also applicable to our algorithm: 1) as training progresses, the BU and TD weights gradually become more symmetric.
-Moreover, if their values were initialized identically, they would maintain their similarity during learning.
-Thus the Counter-Hebb update rule implicitly constrains the BU and TD weights to be symmetric.
-2) Assuming the BU and TD weights are symmetric, our proposed learning algorithm is equivalent to back-propagation and the derived update performs stochastic gradient descent (SGD).

-While The obtained learning algorithm can perform the exact computation as back-propagation it is considered more biologically plausible.
-It uses a local Counter-Hebb update rule which is determined completely by the activation values of neurons and counter-neurons associated with that weight.
-Furthermore, from the connectivity view of point, there is anatomical and biological evidence of the existence of top-down networks and lateral connections that can connect neurons to their counter-neurons via counter-streams \cite{markov2014anatomy}.
-Moreover, current learning algorithms lack the ability to link feedback backward mechanisms with cognitive functions, as they only deliver error signals and do not affect neural activity \cite{zagha2020shaping, lillicrap2020backpropagation}.
-To address this issue, our proposed approach uses a TD network for both delivering error signals and top-down attention by actively influencing the activity state of bottom-up neurons, as will be demonstrated in the next section.
+A special case occurs when the BU and TD networks have symmetric weights, (identical values).
+While symmetric BU and TD weights might, at first, seem unrealistic in the brain, symmetry is actually implicitly encouraged by the CH update.
+The CH update naturally applies an identical update to both the BU and the TD weights, see Figure \ref{fig: Update Rule}.
+Therefore, as training progresses, assuming close-to-zero initial weights (a common practice), the BU and TD weights gradually become more symmetric, as the value of the weights will be dominant by the values of the updates.
+Moreover, at any point during the training, if the BU and TD weights are symmetric, they will maintain this symmetry during the entire learning.